Close yet Separate

 - 1 1/2 cup water ~ 1 cup for the Instant Pot method

 - 1 tablespoon ghee ~ Or oil

 - Gather all your ingredients.

 - In a heavy-bottomed sauté pan, add the rice and pour enough water to cover the rice by about an inch.
 Rub the grains of rice gently between your fingers, removing the starch.
 Pour off the water and repeat 2 or 3 more times, or until the water runs relatively clear.
 Drain.

 - Optional step: Add 1 1/2 cups cold water to the pan and let the rice soak for 15 to 30 minutes.
 See Notes below.

 Stovetop Method ~ Cooking Time Above

-- Add the salt and over medium-high heat, bring the rice to a hard boil.
+- Add the 1 1/2 cups of water, rice, and salt to a medium saucepan over medium-high heat and bring it to a hard boil.
 Turn the heat down to medium or whatever temperature you need to to keep the rice at a low boil cooking uncovered.
 Simmer until there are craters on the surface and the water has started to evaporate.
 About 5 to 9 minutes.